samoht/loops-mirage/exo-2/README.md

 This is now time to compile and run your first unikernel!

-In the `exo-2` directory, you should have 2 files:
+Two interesting files:

-- `config.ml` contains the unikernel configuration.
+- [config.ml](./config.ml) contains the unikernel configuration.
 It is used by `mirage configure` to properly configure the application backends: does it needs a network and/or storage stack, does it run on Unix or on Xen, etc...

-- `unikernel.ml` contains the code of the application.
-The "business logic" goes there.
+- [unikernel.ml](./unikernel.ml) contains the code of the application.
+  The "business logics" go there.
 The present application have an hard-coded proxy function, see `Hostname.decode`

 To configure and build the unikernel: